SevlaMare/wallet/README.md

 # WalletGroup
-> A app where you can manager your personal cash flow.
+> An app where you can manage your cash flow.

 ![screenshot](docs/screenshot.png)

-<br>The main point on this project is to deploy a working app, starting from stretch, following the good practices.<br>
+<br>The main point of this project is to deploy a working app, starting from the stretch, following the good practices.<br>

 ## Content